When Communities Hold the Mic: The Power of Participatory Storytelling

 Then we meet Priyanshi, a young student from Surajnagar.
 “I love dal rice and kheer.
 One day, I will become a doctor,” she shares shyly.

 The video humanises a massive operation through soft, personal stories.
-It has received 1,164 views (as on April 29, 2025) on YouTube.
+Also, it has received 1,164 views (as of April 29, 2025) on YouTube.
 Akshaya Patra Foundation has 31.5K subscribers, showing a steady, growing digital presence.

 2. It Builds Trust and Credibility